flomotlik/blog/_posts/2012-08-16-Startup-Pirates-Bratislava-2012.markdown

 attract new customers and get the support from partners or also from friends & family.

 ###The presentation

+We have uploaded our presentation on Slideshare.
+Share it, download it and give us feedback!

 <center><iframe src="http://www.slideshare.net/slideshow/embed_code/13981031" width="427" height="356" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC;border-width:1px 1px 0;margin-bottom:5px" allowfullscreen> </iframe></center>